ktor-doc-jp/ktor-doc-jp/quickstart/guides/1website.md

 ### Exercise 1

-Make a registeration page and store the user/password datasource in memory in a hashmap.
+Make a registration page and store the user/password datasource in memory in a hashmap.

 ### Exercise 2